Periodontal disease: Associated conditions

 Periodontitis has been linked to increased inflammation in the body, such as indicated by raised levels of C-reactive protein and interleukin-6.
 It is associated with an increased risk of stroke, myocardial infarction, atherosclerosis and hypertension.
-It also linked in those over 60 years of age to impairments in delayed memory and calculation abilities.
-Individuals with impaired fasting glucose and diabetes mellitus have higher degrees of periodontal inflammation, and often have difficulties with balancing their blood glucose level owing to the constant systemic inflammatory state, caused by the periodontal inflammation.
-Although no causal association was proven, there is an association between chronic periodontitis and erectile dysfunction, inflammatory bowel disease, heart disease, and pancreatic cancer.
+It is also linked in those over 60 years of age to impairments in delayed memory and calculation abilities.
+Individuals with impaired fasting glucose and diabetes mellitus have a higher degrees of periodontal inflammation and often have difficulties with balancing their blood glucose level, owing to the constant systemic inflammatory state caused by the periodontal inflammation.
+Although no causal association was proven, there is an association between chronic periodontitis and erectile dysfunction, inflammatory bowel disease, and heart disease.

 Diabetes and periodontal disease

 A positive correlation between raised levels of glucose within the blood and the onset or progression of periodontal disease has been shown in the current literature.

 Data has also shown that there is a significant increase in the incidence or progression of periodontitis in patients with uncontrolled diabetes compared to those who do not have diabetes or have well-controlled diabetes.
 In uncontrolled diabetes, the formation of reactive oxygen species can damage cells such as those in the connective tissue of the periodontal ligament, resulting in cell necrosis or apoptosis.
 Furthermore, individuals with uncontrolled diabetes mellitus who have frequent exposure to periodontal pathogens have a greater immune response to these bacteria.
-This can subsequently cause and/or accelerate periodontal tissue destruction leading to periodontal disease.
+This can subsequently cause and/or accelerate periodontal tissue destruction, leading to periodontal disease.

 Oral cancer and periodontal disease

 Current literature suggests a link between periodontal disease and oral cancer.
 Studies have confirmed an increase in systemic inflammation markers such as C-Reactive Protein and Interleukin-6 to be found in patients with advanced periodontal disease.
 The link between systemic inflammation and oral cancer has also been well established.

-Both periodontal disease and cancer risk are associated with genetic susceptibility and it is possible that there is a positive association by a shared genetic susceptibility in the two diseases.
+Both periodontal disease and cancer risk are associated with genetic susceptibility, and there may be a positive association due to a shared genetic susceptibility in the two diseases.

-Due to the low incidence rate of oral cancer, studies have not been able to conduct quality studies to prove the association between the two, however future larger studies may aid in the identification of individuals at a higher risk.
+Due to the low incidence rate of oral cancer, studies have not been able to conduct quality studies to prove the association between the two; however, future larger studies may aid in the identification of individuals at a higher risk.

+Blood Pressure

+A Cochrane review assessed whether periodontal treatment lowers blood pressure in people with periodontitis, including those with hypertension.
+Overall, the evidence showed no consistent difference in blood pressure between people who received periodontal treatment and those who did not.
+In comparison with no treatment or with limited cleaning (supra-gingival scaling), no meaningful changes in blood pressure were observed.
+Only one study among people with diagnosed hypertension showed a short-term reduction in blood pressure following treatment, but this was not sustained or replicated.
+The review concluded that there is insufficient evidence to support the use of periodontal treatment for controlling blood pressure.